 To obtain a list of available publications or to request a specific Smithsonian publication for recording, call the Accessibility Program at 202.633.2921 (voice).
 More information about the Smithsonian and accessibility is available here

-Exhibition materials in audiocassette, computer diskette and large-print formats are available on request at the information desk.
+Exhibition materials in large-print formats are available on request at the information desk.
 To request a hands-on object gallery tour, call 202.633.4646 (voice) at least two weeks prior to your visit.

 Requests for sign language interpreters

 If you would like a sign language, oral and cued-speech interpreter for a guided museum tour, please email Vanessa Jones or call her at 202.633.4641.
 Because the museum does not have interpreters on staff, advance notice is necessary in order to arrange for interpreters.

 In light of the heightened security throughout the nation, the Smithsonian has instituted new security measures.
 Visitors should be prepared to have their bags and belongings inspected.